 1. Summer Squash: This variety is less mature and smaller in size, and should be eaten sooner.
-There are generally four types of summer squash, crookneck, zucchini (green and yellow), straight neck and scallop (pattypan).
-They have thin edible skin and tender flesh that has high water content with sweet and mild flavor.
-Their soft seeds are rich in vitamins A and C, and niacin.
-The best ones are small in size (about 4 to 6 ounces each) with blemish free skin.
-They should be refrigerated in a plastic bag for not more than five days.
+There are generally four types of summer squash, crookneck, zucchini (green and yellow), straight neck, and scallop (pattypan).
+They have thin edible skin and tender flesh that has high water content with a sweet and mild flavor.
+Their soft seeds are rich in vitamins A and C, and niacini XAn organic compound and a form of vitamin B found in plants and animals that keeps the nervous system, skin, and digestive system healthy. .
+The best ones are small in size (about 4 to 6 ounces each) with blemish-free skin.
+They should be refrigerated in a plastic bag for no more than five days.

-2. Winter Squash: Contrary to its name, winter squash is a warm weather crop.
+2. Winter Squash: Contrary to its name, winter squash is a warm-weather crop.
 The name has been derived because they can be stored throughout the winter.
-The common types of winter squash include spaghetti squash, acorn squash and pumpkins.
-Winter squash are more mature and can be stored and can be used later.
-They have hard, thick skins and seeds and a high content of vitamins A and C, iron and riboflavin.
-They have a firmer flesh and their skin is inedible.
+The common types of winter squash include spaghetti squash, acorn squash, and pumpkins.
+Winter squash is more mature and can be stored and can be used later.
+They have hard, thick skins and seeds and a high content of vitamins A and C, iron, and riboflavini XA water-soluble vitamin that the body releases via urine except a small amount required for cell growth and energy production. .
+They have firmer flesh and their skin is inedible.
 So they are required to be peeled before cooking.
 They consume more time to get cooked.
-The best ones are those which are heavy in size and have a hard, deep-colored blemish-free skin.
+The best ones are those which are heavy in size and have hard, deep-colored blemish-free skin.
 They can be stored unrefrigerated in a cool dark place for a month.

 3. Acorn: With a moist, fleshy, fibrous yellow orangey interior and a ribbed, dark green orangey hard but edible rind, this squash justifies its name with its small, acorn-like structure and is the most commonly available squash throughout the year.